Antisocial Personality Disorder (cont.)

 What are the treatments for antisocial personality disorder?

 Another very common question asked is, can antisocial personality disorder be cured?
 While it can be quite resistant to change, research shows there are a number of effective treatments for this disorder.
-For example, teenagers who receive therapy that helps them change the thinking that leads to their maladaptive behavior (cognitive behavioral therapy) have been found to experience a significant decrease the incidence of engaging in repeat antisocial behaviors.
+For example, teenagers who receive therapy that helps them change the thinking that leads to their maladaptive behavior (cognitive behavioral psychotherapy) have been found to experience a significant decrease the incidence of engaging in repeat antisocial behaviors.

 Get tips on therapy and treatment.